-- Name Enter the Domain name specified for the SIP Gateway in Section 5.4.
-In the sample configuration, in this case, avaya.com was used
+- Name Enter the Domain Name specified for the SIP Gateway in Section 5.4.
+In the sample configuration, avaya.com was used

 - Type Verify SIP is selected

-- Notes Add a brief description (Optional)
+- Notes Add a brief description [Optional]

 Click Commit to save.
 The screen below shows the SIP Domain defined for the sample configuration.